AbdulShabazz/RTAO/README.md

 # RTAO

 This is an implementation of Ray Traced Ambient Occlusion (RTAO) using DXR.
-Code is based on a [IntroToDXR Project](https://github.com/acmarrs/IntroToDXR) by Adam Marrs - you should check it out for build instructions and code description.
+Code is based on a **IntroToDXR Project** ( github.com/acmarrs/IntroToDXR ) by Adam Marrs - you should check it out for build instructions and code description.

 ![Release Mode](rtao.png "Release Mode Output")